-The LLM used for the experimentation reported in this paper is OpenAI's GPT 4, as the focus is now on varying the process description format.
+The LLM used for the experimentation reported in this paper is OpenAI's GPT-4, as our current focus is on varying the process description format.
 Future works will also vary the LLM services relevant for these research questions.

-This research aligns with a current stream of investigation into the capability of AI to engage with conceptual models [7].
-It also furthers the investigation into how LLM services can process serialized diagrammatic models, building upon initial prompting strategies that we have reported in a conference scope in [8].
-The comparative analysis in this version also extends across a more diverse set of scenarios, thereby expanding the representativeness and insights of the findings, and provides more detailed experimentation design.
+This research aligns with a current stream of investigation into the capability of AI to engage with conceptual models [7], thus also contributing to a meta-objective of refining an evaluation protocol on LLM suitability to model interpretation.
+The paper furthers the investigation into how LLM services can process serialized business process models, building upon initial prompting strategies that we have reported in a conference scope in [8].
+The comparative analysis in this version extends across a more diverse set of scenarios, thereby expanding the representativeness and insights of the findings, based on a more refined experimentation design.